jalizadeh/Spring-MVC-for-Java-Developers/README.md

 	- `List<String> pointsOfContact` added to `Project` object
 	- The `path` of each field must be indexed like `path="pointsOfContact[0]"`
 - [4] Working with ModelAttributes
-	- In a controller, `@ModelAttribute` annotated methods will be handled first, befor `@RequestMapping("path...")` annotated methods.
+	- In a controller, `@ModelAttribute` annotated methods will be handled first, before `@RequestMapping("path...")` annotated methods.
 Therefore, we can setup any needed data before the page fields are generated.
 Otherwise (as we did so far), if a form is POSTed, after page is refreshed, the `select` field, will be empty.
 		- Before:
 		```java
 		@RequestMapping("/add")